-We hit the Hudson River for the last time, passing through Albany and Troy on our way to the Erie Canal.
+We rode the Hudson River for the last time, passing through Albany and Troy on our way to the Erie Canal.
 Troy claims to be the home of the original Uncle Sam—personification of the United States government—who was a meatpacker or some such thing.
 We didn’t stop to determine if the claim is valid.
 We had narrow canal locks to master.

-Here is the first Erie Canal lock in 26 time-lapse seconds.
+Here’s the first Erie Canal lock in 26 time-lapse seconds.
 In real time it took what seemed like 26 hours.
 Lock No. 2 actually is Lock No. 1.
 That federal lock on the Hudson is called Lock No. 1, however, although it is not on the Canal at all.
 Go figure.

 Perhaps the highlight of the day was Dana finally seeing American bald eagles.
 And having the presence of mind to whip out the camera.
 Maybe Uncle Sam is from around here after all.

 About a hundred yards before the entrance to Lock No. 4, we spotted a deer that either was swimming or drowning, depending on who you ask.